International Student Services Online

 *It's important to note that the actual time to finish a degree can vary based on certain circumstances.
 For example, prerequisite courses and unit load can affect the number of semesters required to complete a degree.
 All students will have the opportunity to meet with a counselor for an educational plan so that you will know what classes to take and when you need to apply for transfer.

-The cost of tuition for F-1 visa international students is $297 per unit.
+The cost of tuition for F-1 visa international students is $311 per unit (subject to change).
 In order to maintain a full-course load, an international student must enroll in a minimum of 12 units every fall and spring semester.
 Winter and summer sessions are optional.
 Tuition does not include other mandatory fees such as health insurance or the cost of books and supplies.
 View the International Students Tuition and Fee Schedule for more information.

 Pierce College is located in Woodland Hills, Southern California.
 Woodland Hills is an affluent suburb of Los Angeles located in the San Fernando Valley.
 The city is generally safe and clean.
 For more information about the San Fernando Valley, visit the Discover Los Angeles website (this is an external website not monitored by Pierce College).